SpongePowered/SpongeDocs/source/server/spongineer/commands.rst

 ======================  =========================================  =============================
 /sponge audit           Forces loading of unloaded classes to      sponge.command.audit
                         enable mixin debugging.
-/sponge blockinfo       Shows the type and the some additional     sponge.command.blockinfo
+/sponge blockinfo       Shows the type and some additional         sponge.command.blockinfo
                         information about the block you are
                         looking at.
 /sponge chunks          Prints out the chunk data for a world, a   sponge.command.chunks
                         dimension, or globally.
 /sponge config          Alters a global, world, or a dimension     sponge.command.config
                         config.
-/sponge entityinfo      Shows the type and the some additional     sponge.command.entityinfo
+/sponge entityinfo      Shows the type and some additional         sponge.command.entityinfo
                         information about the entity you are
                         looking at.
 /sponge heap            Dumps the JVM heap.                        sponge.command.heap